rileypsmith/DNN-stock-trader/README.md

 ### LSTM
 Unsurprisingly the LSTM does not perform well in this experiment.
 With only historical prices to learn from, day-to-day stock fluctuations are too random for any meaningful learning to take place.
+In fact, if this model did perform well, it would be very easy for someone to